csharp14/Ray-tracing-in-one-weekend/README.md

 PROJECT DESCRIPTION

-This project creates a simple ray tracer in C++.
+This project creates a simple ray tracer in C++ following the book Ray Tracing in One Weekend.

 THE CODE